Digital Policy Hub

 Digital Policy Hub Doctoral Fellow

 Paula Martins is a policy advocacy lead at the Association for Progressive Communications where she follows digital and human rights policy issues at the global level and helps shape the organization’s responses to emerging policy trends.
-As a Digital Policy Hub doctoral fellow, her research will delve into freedom of expression and digital rights.
+As a Digital Policy Hub doctoral fellow, her research delved into freedom of expression and digital rights.
 She is also pursuing her doctorate in law at McGill University.

 • Matt Photo